tfeb/tfeb-lisp-hax/README.md

 The second approach allows you, for instance, to select locale-specific formats by passing keyword arguments to specify non-default locales to `slog-to`, rather than just relying on its class alone[^19].

 ### The `logging` macro
 **`(logging ([(typespec destination ...) ...]) form ...)`** establishes dynamic handlers for log entries which will log to the values of the specified destinations.
 Each `typespec` is as for `handler-bind`, except that the type `t` is rewritten as `log-entry`, which makes things easier to write.
 Any type mentioned in `typespec` must be a subtype of `log-entry`.
-The value of each destination is then found, pathnames being canonicalized (see below for pathname handling) and these values are used as the destinations for calls to `slog-to`.
+The value of each destination is then found, with special handling for pathnames (see below) and these values are used as the destinations for calls to `slog-to`.
 As an example the expansion of the following form:

 ```lisp
 (logging ((t "foo"